3-Day Istanbul Itinerary for First-Timers – Turkey

 If you prefer a more luxury hotel you may like the JW Marriott Bosphorus Istanbul, or if you prefer hostels, Agora Hostel, could be a good choice.

-There are also plenty of other accommodation options in Istanbul to suit all preferences and budgets budgets, which you can find on the map below.
+There are also plenty of other accommodation options in Istanbul to suit all preferences and budgets which you can find on the map below.

 This 3-day Istanbul itinerary only just scratches the surface, there are so many other things to see and do which could easily keep you occupied for a week or even longer.